govuk-one-login/mobile-android-cri-orchestrator/docs/adr/0001-architectural-design-records-adrs.md

 We can store local ADRs within the `/docs` folder of this repository.
 These log the local architectural choices we've made, why we've made them, and the consequences.

-This doesn't duplicate [govuk-one-login/architecture] or [Technical Design Forum], which have a different intended audience and permissions model.
+This doesn't duplicate [govuk-one-login/architecture] or [Technical Design Forum] (TDF), which have a different intended audience and permissions model.

 Strategic decisions, with cross programme consequence, continue to live in [govuk-one-login/architecture] where architecture leads review them.

-Decisions with cross-pod impact continue to evolve through [Technical Design Forum] (TDF) where Mobile Pod leads review them.
+Decisions with cross-pod impact continue to evolve through [Technical Design Forum] where Mobile Pod leads review them.

 Tactical decisions within the team, describing how we structure this project, live in this repository.
 The team reviews and updates them.